 All students should follow the same application procedures.
 In addition to the application for admission, undocumented students should file an Affidavit of Intent and have it notarized by a licensed notary for the state in which they live.
-To receive in-state tuition, the student must file the Affidavit of Intent to ensure that the student intends to file an application for legal status within one year, graduated from an Oklahoma high school and lived in Oklahoma at least two years prior to high school graduation.
+The Affidavit of Intent ensures that students intend to file an application for legal status within one year and is a requirement for admission.

-Oklahoma State Regents for Higher Education policy allows institutions to grant out-of-state tuition waivers to undocumented students through Board of Regents decisions.
-Learn more about undocumented students and higher education.
+Oklahoma State Regents for Higher Education policy allows institutions to grant out-of-state tuition waivers to undocumented students from Oklahoma.
 In accordance with House Bill 1804, undocumented students can receive an out-of-state tuition waiver if they meet the following requirements: